-LVMH boss Bernard Arnault is considering a change of creative director at Louis Vuitton with the up-and-coming Jonathan Anderson, now at sister brand Loewe, viewed as the best candidate to replace Nicolas Ghesquière, according to three sources with knowledge of the matter.
+Bernard Arnault is considering a change of creative director at LVMH's marquee brand, with the up-and-coming Jonathan Anderson, now at sister brand Loewe, being viewed as the best replacement candidate, three sources with knowledge of the matter told Reuters this week.
 The timing and the terms under which the reshuffle would happen have not yet been determined, the sources said.
-However, they added the matter was being actively discussed at LVMH.
+However, they stated that the matter was being actively discussed at LVMH.

 "People in the studio are expecting him [Ghesquière] to leave, possibly as early as after the October collection," one of the sources said.
 Ghesquière, 45, told French TV channel Canal Plus in early June that we wished to create his own label and would be in a position to do it very soon but he did not provide details.